Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 GRANT ROLE GIT_ADMIN TO USER IDENTIFIER($MY_USER);
 ```

-- Next, we create the database that will house the objects and ensure the new role has ownership of them so that it can manage them.
+- Next, we create the database that will house the Git Repo and ensure the new role has ownership of them so that it can manage them.

 ```sql
 USE ROLE SYSADMIN;